How I Can Help You

 Are you looking for a trained, experienced, professional copyeditor for the nonfiction manuscript you’re going to self-publish?

 I’m John Vias (it rhymes with bias), and I help nonfiction indie authors look their best.
-I offer copyediting and proofreading for both printed books and e-books, and file prep for e-books.
+I offer copyediting and proofreading for both printed books and e-books written in American English.

 Areas of Interest

-(Kudos if you can combine those last two.)
+Kudos if you can combine politics and humor!

-Okay, you caught me—I’m an all-around nerd.
-The upside for you?
-Whatever your book is about, I may already know something about the topic or at least be interested.
-Try me!
+Okay, I’m an all-around nerd.
+The upside for you is that I may already know something about your book’s topic or at least am interested in it.

 Who Am I?